-Andy returned to the United States in October 1945, on the USS Joseph T. Dickman, APA 13.
+Andy returned to the United States on October 16, 1945, on the USS Joseph T. Dyckman, APA 13.
 When he returned, he stayed at Letterman Hospital for two days, then was transferred to Birmingham Hospital in Van Nuys, California.
 The reason for this was that while he had been a POW, his family had moved to California.
 Andy was discharged from military service on March 7, 1946.
 Today, he resides in Oregon.

 While a POW, Andy witnessed different acts of cruelty.
 One involved a POW who had made a bet regarding when the next American bombing raid would take place.
 He made a wager that the raid would take place within a certain period of time.
 When it did, he won a half-ration of rice.
 The man was caught by a guard with this extra half-ration and told the truth of how he had received it.
 He was beaten and clubbed in the head which made him bleed.
 He returned to the barracks, but he could not stop the bleeding.
 The next day he was sent to work.
 When he came back from working, he was sicker then he had been before he went.
 He died shortly after this.